Maitreyapatel/maitreyapatel.github.io/_pages/about.md

 My goal as a Ph.D. student is to pursue research in the domain of `Robust and Efficient` Multi-modal representation learning.
 To achieve this, I genuinely believe that `Counterfactual/Causal Reasoning` will play the most important role.
 Apart from this, I’m super interested in using `Language as a Computation tool` for robotics tasks and Visual Language Navigation.

 Apart from academics, I like to work on interesting open-source projects.
-Recently, I'm spending my free time developing [reliability-score](https://github.com/Maitreyapatel/reliability-score) (coming soon -- will be released on March'23) and [not-so-secure-ai](https://github.com/Maitreyapatel/not-so-secure-ai) (under review for product market fit).
+Recently, I'm spending my free time developing [reliability-checklist](https://github.com/Maitreyapatel/reliability-checklist) (coming soon! -- this week?) and [not-so-secure-ai](https://github.com/Maitreyapatel/gotta-catch-em-all) (under review for product market fit).

 <!-- My goal as a PhD student is to persue the research in the domain of `Robust and Efficient` Multi-modal representation learning.
 To acheive this, I truly believe that `Counterfactual/Causal Reasoning` will play the msot important role.
 Apart from this, I'm super interested in using `Language as a Computation tool` for robotics tasks and Visual Language Navigation. -->